denaro-coin/denaro/README.md

   ./setup.sh [--skip-prompts] [--setup-db]
   ```

+***Note:** The setup script is designed for Linux distributions that utilize 'apt' as their package manager (e.g. Debian/Ubuntu).
+If system package installation is unsuccessful, it may be due to the absence of 'apt' on your system.
+To address this, you can install 'apt' or modify the script manually to align with your system's package manager.
+It is also nessessary to ensure that the package names specified are adjusted to correspond with those recognized by your package manager.*

 ## Running a Denaro Node

 A Denaro node can be started manually if you have already executed the `setup.sh` script and chose not to start the node immediately, or if you need to start the node in a new terminal session.

-***Note**: Users who have used the `--setup-db` argument with the setup script or have performed a manual installation, should create a Python virtual environment (Optional) and ensure that the required Python packages are installed prior to starting a node.*
+***Note:** Users who have used the `--setup-db` argument with the setup script or have performed a manual installation, should create a Python virtual environment (Optional) and ensure that the required Python packages are installed prior to starting a node.*

 Execute the commands below to manually start a Denaro node: